xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 coverImage: /post/images/optimistic-ui/cover.png
 ---

-In system design, engineers often have to make tradeoffs between software complexity and a rich feature set.
+In system design, engineers often have to make tradeoffs between managing software complexity and delivering value to our users.
+When the broader developer community comes out with a shiny new tool or design pattern, it's tempting to use it to solve every problem.

+However, it's important to understand the tradeoffs of each tool and design pattern before using it.
+In this post, we'll explore the tradeoffs of using optimistic UI design patterns in a web application.

 Trade off a richer user experience with added technical complexity.
 Failed to send, re-send a message seems like a table stakes feature for all chat apps, even desktop.